mholtkamp/octave/Documentation/Lua/Misc/Rect.md

 # Rect

-A table that represent a 2D rectangle.
+A table that represents a 2D rectangle.

 ---
 ### Create